3 Days of Insight,

 - Asia Pacific's feedstock landscape: Ethanol, MSW and woody biomass capabilities

-- Policy and Mandates, from Australia to Singapore: Which countries are deploying SAF support mechanisms and what impact are they having?
+- Policy and Mandates, from Australia to Singapore: Which countries are deploying SAF support mechanisms?

 - What are non-CO₂ emissions?